oppia/oppia/CONTRIBUTING.md

 ## Setting things up

-  1. Make a local clone of the repository on your computer by following the installation instructions in the [README](README.md).
+  1. Clone the Oppia repo to your computer by following the installation instructions in the [README](README.md).
   2. Update your GitHub notification settings:
     * Go to your settings page (click the Settings option under the profile menu in the top right), then go to 'Notification center' and ensure that everything's as you want it.
-    * Go to the repository page, and click 'Watch' at the top right.
-Ensure that your notification status is not set to "Ignoring", so that you at least get notified when someone replies to a conversation you're part of.
-Note that you won't get emails for comments that you make on issues.
+    * Go to the [Oppia repo](https://github.com/oppia/oppia), and click 'Watch' at the top right.
+Ensure that you're not 'ignoring' the repo, so that you'll be notified when someone replies to a conversation you're part of.
   3. Please sign the CLA so that we can accept your contributions.
 If you're contributing as an individual, use the [individual CLA](https://goo.gl/forms/AttNH80OV0).
-If your company would own the copyright to your contributions, a representative from the company should sign the [corporate CLA](https://goo.gl/forms/xDq9gK3Zcv).
+If your company owns the copyright to your contributions, a company representative should sign the [corporate CLA](https://goo.gl/forms/xDq9gK3Zcv).
-  4. You may also want to set up [automatic auth](https://help.github.com/articles/set-up-git/#next-steps-authenticating-with-github-from-git) so you don't have to type in a username and password each time.
+  4. You may also want to set up [automatic auth](https://help.github.com/articles/set-up-git/#next-steps-authenticating-with-github-from-git) so you don't have to type in a username and password each time you commit a change.

 ## Instructions for code contributors

-Oppia development is mainly done via the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), which defines a few special types of branches:

-* develop: this is the central branch for development, which should be clean and ready for release at any time
+The central development branch is `develop`, which should be clean and ready for release at any time.
+In general, all changes should be done as feature branches based off of `develop`.
+(In case you're interested, we mainly use the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), which also incorporates `master`, `hotfix-` and `release-` branches -- but you don't need to worry about these.)
-* master: this is the branch that the production server at [Oppia.org](https://www.oppia.org) is synced to
-* "hotfix"-prefixed branches: these are used for hotfixes to master that can't wait until the next release
-* "release"-prefixed branches: these are used for testing and QA of new releases

-Please don't commit directly to these branches!
-We want to ensure that the main develop branch is always clean, since it's used as the base branch by all contributors.
-Instead, you should create a new feature branch off of **develop**, and make changes there.

-Here are full instructions for how to make a one-off code change.
+Here's how to make a one-off code change.
 (If you're working on a larger feature, see the instructions at the end.)

-1. **Choose a descriptive name for your branch.** Branch names should be lowercase and hyphen-separated.
-They should also be nouns describing the change.
-So, 'fuzzy-rules' is fine, but not 'implement-fuzzy-rules'.
-In addition:
-  * Branch names should not start with 'hotfix' or 'release'.
+1. **Choose a descriptive branch name.** It should be lowercase, hyphen-separated, and a noun describing the change (so, `fuzzy-rules`, but not `implement-fuzzy-rules`).
+Also, it shouldn't start with `hotfix` or `release`.
-  * Branch names should only begin with 'experiment-' if they represent an experimental change that may not be merged into develop.
-For consistency, please use 'experiment-' and not 'experimental-'.
-2. **Starting from 'develop', create a new branch with the name you picked.** To do this, run:
+2. **Create a new branch with this name, starting from 'develop'.** In other words, run:

   ```
     git fetch upstream